chinmayjatana/daily-exercise-routine/README.md

 - "Weight plate" in jumping jacks can be substituted with household items
 - The rotation ensures no muscle group is overworked on consecutive days
 - Feel free to swap exercises within the same muscle group category if needed
+- Focus on core strength and cardiovascular endurance
+- All exercises use bodyweight only - no equipment needed except a mat

 ## 📄 Files